arvind-naidu/rutorrent-installer/README.md

 	passwd: password updated successfully

 	- Replace <<USERNAME>> with the username you created while installing the script.
-	-  Password field will be left empty even after password is typed, just keep typing and hit enter when done typing.
+	Take note that the password field remains empty even after password is typed, just keep typing and hit enter when done typing.